ISMB Research Fellowship Applications

 2. a two-page research vision/draft fellowship application;

-Applications or queries to be sent to ismb-fellowship@ucl.ac.uk, with the subject header “ISMB Fellowship Applications”.
+Contact: ismb-fellowship@ucl.ac.uk, with the subject header “Fellowship Applications”.

-Once applications have been assessed, selected candidates will be invited to give a seminar online, followed by an online interview with the ISMB Fellowship panel.
+Once applications have been assessed, selected candidates will be invited to give a seminar online, followed by an online interview with the Fellowship panel.
 Short-listed candidates will then be invited to attend a day at the Institute, for a tour of some of the ISMB labs and facilities, and to engage in short meetings with selected group leaders.

 We are firmly committed to equal opportunity and welcome applications from candidates irrespective of gender, ethnicity or disability to create the best possible cultural diversity at the ISMB.